 If Roku was a brand-new startup, it would call its channels apps.
 However, the iPhone was only a year old and the Apple App Store did not even exist when Roku introduced its first Netflix streaming box in 2008.
 Roku stayed with its TV origins by using the term “channels” instead of “apps” when the company rolled out its open content platform in 2009.

 Channels provide a quick way to expand your Roku device’s capabilities.
-It’s so easy to create a channel that you can now find more than 4,500 channels in the official Roku Channel Store.
+It’s so easy to create a channel that you can now find thousands of channels in the official Roku Channel Store.
 Roku’s fifteen million customers streamed more than seven billion hours of content via channels in the first half of this year alone.

 What Is a Private Channel?